 • Loss of Balance: A reduction in balance and coordination combined with potential dizziness and fatigue when walking is a recipe for disaster.
 Luckily, a mobility aid helps support your center of gravity and can supplement some of your lost sense of balance.

 • Prolonged Recovery: If surgery to address an existing condition or injury has taken place and your recovery is taking longer than expected, a mobility aid might be the trick to keep you moving and assist in the healing process.

 How Do I Go About Getting a Mobility Aid?

-Definitely speak with your healthcare provider about trouble you have with walking and whether a mobility aid, and which type, might be a right fit for you.
+Definitely speak with your healthcare provider about the trouble you have with walking and whether a mobility aid and which type, might be the right fit for you.
 As much as possible, doctors want patients to remain mobile and active – mobility aids aren’t meant to do the moving for you, but rather assist you until you are no longer able to stand or walk at all yourself.